 Thom is known to the majority as a great songwriter, but he is perhaps a little underrated when it comes to his singing.
 If you decide to give him a close listen, it’s very hard to miss the fact that he sings with a ton of emotion, and with his mind focused on the words and feelings carried within them.

 If you are one of the doubters, here’s something to change your mind.
-He sang this song way back in the 1992, and it later appeared on their first album, “Pablo Honey” in 1993.
-Here’s Creep:
+He sang this song way back in 1992, and it later appeared on their first album, “Pablo Honey” in 1993.
+Here’s Creep.

 Dave Grohl (Foo Fighters) in Best of You

-When Dave embarked in a new career after Nirvana’s breakup, nearly no one expected the kind of success he had with Foo Fighters, especially no one ever imagined he’d take on the microphone.
+When Dave embarked on a new career after Nirvana’s breakup, no one expected the kind of success he had with Foo Fighters, and probably no one ever imagined he’d take on the microphone himself.
 But, it safe to say that he more than proved his musical talent.

 Deborah Harry (Blondie) in Heart of Glass